helmecke/epubedit.nvim/README.md

 - `:EpubEditClose` – Abandon the current workspace without saving, clean up the temp directory, and restore the previous working directory.
 - `:EpubEditMetadata` – Open a floating window to edit the EPUB's metadata (title, author, etc.).
 - `:EpubEditSpine` – Open a buffer to edit the EPUB's reading order (spine).
+- `:EpubEditPreview` – Open the current XHTML/HTML file in your default web browser for live preview.
 - `:EpubEditCheck` – Run epubcheck and `xmllint --noout` against the active workspace, surfacing diagnostics in the quickfix list.

 ### Metadata Editor